cesar-rocha/niwqg/README.md

 # niwqg
-Code for a minal NIW-QG model
+Code for a minimal NIW-QG model